rhpandit11/Data-Theory/spark/spark_fundamental.md

 ---

 **Lineage Graph:** Lineage Graph is a historical record of transformations, tracing back to the original data.
-It is the representation of dependencies in between RDDs rather than the actual data.
+It represent the dependency in between rdds.

 **Use:**